Concerning the COVID-19 situation:

 continue with all the models with that same body style (1811, 1806, 1210

 etc).
-These models had the all aluminum transaxle case but still had the
+These models had the all aluminum transaxle housing but still had the

-hex shaped axle housings.
+hex shape axle housings.
 This setup will drop right in an older Cast iron

 rear without any machine work to the axle tubes.
 The ring gear needs swapped